lugino-emeritus/py-ntlib/README.md

 Allows system commands (`shell_cmd`, `start_app`), and provides different classes to work with threads:
 - `ThreadLoop`: execute a method repeatedly
+- `QueueWorker`: parallel element processing
 - `CmpEvent`: receive data from another thread after a successful comparison
-- `QueueWorker`: parallel element processing

 ## tsocket

-Wrapper over the python socket to use a timeout by default and simplify initialization of udp and ipv6 sockets. \
+Wrapper over the python socket to use a timeout by default and simplify initialization of udp and ipv6 sockets.
-*Note:* `create_serversock` changed in version 0.2.11: Pass address `('', port)` as parameter to be compatible.

 ## easysound